funkfinger/binkey-data/akro-mills.md

 ### Bin Numbering

-- Each cabinet uses sequential bin numbering (1-44 or 1-50)
+- Each cabinet uses sequential bin numbering (1-24, 1-44, or 1-64 depending on cabinet)
 - Empty bins are clearly marked as `[[empty]]`
 - Bins include descriptive headers indicating contents